Whitco Security Screen Door Lock Handle…

 SMS codes: Stop automated credential-stuffing but fall to SIM-swap (carrier social engineering) and real-time phishing (a fake login page asks for the SMS code as you type it, then forwards it to the real site).
 The ACCC has documented thousands of Australian SIM-swap incidents.

 FIDO2 hardware keys: Cryptographically immune to phishing.
 When you register a key, the site stores a public key and your key holds the matching private key.
 At login, the site issues a challenge scoped to its own domain.
 Your key signs only if the requesting domain matches the registered one.
-A phishing site at g00gle.com.au issues a challenge from a different domain — the key refuses to sign.
+A phishing site at g00gle.com.au issues a challenge from a different domain, so the key refuses to sign.
 There is no shared secret to steal because none is transmitted.

 How to use them properly